Must See Places On A Winter Road Trip Across Canada

 This post includes some affiliate links.
 If you make a qualifying purchase using one of these links, I may make a small percentage of the sale at no extra cost to you.

-1. Radium Hot Springs, British Columbia
+Radium Hot Springs, British Columbia

 Relaxing in a hot spring may well be the ultimate in Canadian winter road trip stops.
-There are plenty of hot springs in British Columbia but Radium is definitely my top choice for a soak.
+There are plenty of hot springs in British Columbia but Radium is definitely one of my top choice for a soak.

 Radium Hot Springs is a blend of man-made and natural, with the main swimming area set into a deep, rocky canyon.
 On the way into the town of Radium Hot Springs, keep an eye out for the resident herd of bighorn sheep!